Brightspace/superagent-d2l-queue/README.md

 `retryOnConnectionFailure( handler )`

 When a request fails due to a timeout or connection failure the request will be retried every 2 seconds until it can successfully send the request.
-A hanlder function can be specified in order to complete some action whenever a timeout occurs.
+A handler function can be specified in order to complete some action whenever a timeout occurs.
 This handler is optional.

 ```js
 import Request from 'superagent';